molnett/molnctl/README.md

 If you want to compile it yourself, you need a working Rust environment.
 We recommend following the [official docs](https://www.rust-lang.org/tools/install).
 Once you have Rust setup, a simple `cargo build --release` should produce your very own molnctl.

+## Use with Github Actions

+We created a Github Action to make it easy to use molnctl in your builds, see [setup-molnctl-action](https://github.com/molnett/setup-molnctl-action).

 ## Usage

 ### Setup